 Instead, consider long-tail key phrases that will be cheaper and also show a higher degree of search and user intent.
 Long-tail keywords could be a detailed term like “personalized gold bracelets for bridesmaids.”
 Or you could also branch out into question-related searches, like “how do I order engraved bracelets for my bridesmaids?”

 A long-tail phrase has a higher probability of conversion, and a lower cost and risk, than a single, more general keyword.

 Additionally, it’s more likely that someone who searches a phrase like “organic protein bars free shipping” is later in the buying stage than someone who searches “protein bars.”
 Therefore you have a higher chance of conversion.

 4. Refine your PPC strategy based on data

 Remember that PPC campaigns without specific goals will inevitably waste money.

-As you set up paid search ads, and align them with your overall business objectives, and keep track of your data to refine your campaigns.
+As you set up paid search ads and align them with your overall business objectives, keep track of your data to refine your campaigns.

 To measure success, make sure you enable conversion tracking on your campaigns.

 You’ll also want to use your search term report, which allows you to see what the people who clicked on your ad typed into the search engine.